cloudengio/macos/buildtools/README.md

 ```go
 func RmdirAll(d string) Step
 ```
-RmdirAll returns a Step that removes a directory and all its contents using rm -rf.
+RmdirAll returns a Step that removes an app bundle and all its contents using rm -rf.

 ```go